 Demographics - Checks for a value in the Participant's demographics.

 Best Practices Tip: Program-level custom demographics are NOT supported by workflows.
-Site-level demographics are supported, however, the demographic will not work unless you have a custom demographic on the other site with the same name and type (case does not matter).
+Site-level demographics are supported, however, the condition will not work unless a custom demographic exists in the site the workflow is used in with the same name and type (character case does not matter).
 Enterprise-level demographics are fully supported.

 Program Enrollment - Check to see if the Participant is enrolled in the selected program.